cippo1987/cippo1987.github.io/_posts/2016-08-04-Github-tip.md

 date: 2016-08-04
 ---

-Probably I am not a great blogger, but for sure I am not an expert of website visualization.
+Probably I am not a great blogger, for sure I am not an expert of website visualization.
 To write my first blog I struggled to include images the way I wanted.
 Markdown language is quite minimal, and sometimes it is difficult to stretch it to have the desired results.

-Very briefly I want to share the little I learned in the previous post.
+I want to share the little I learned in the previous post.
 Markdown language inside Github is often updated, so what I write is valid as I write it (August 2016) for the basic github/jekyll template created by @barryclark (https://github.com/barryclark/jekyll-now) of which this blog is a fork.

-If you want to include an image according to Github flavoured MD the code syntax is the following
+If you want to include an image according to Github flavoured MD the code syntax is the following:
 ```
 ![keyword](url)
 ```
 This includes a un-resized left-aligned image in the text.

-If you want a resized centered images, it is more complicated.
+If you want a resized centered image, it is more complicated.
 For what I learned you should consider plug-ins, local Jekyll recompilation, or CSS/HTML codes.

-I wanted to find the simpliest possible solution to use directly on Github.
+I wanted to find the simpliest possible solution that could be directly used on Github.

 Accordingly to my experience the following codes did **not** work: